ThingsLinker-Libraries/thingslinker-library/README.md

 }
 ```

-- This statement calls the "setCallback" function of the thingsLinker instance, which sets the callback function to be executed when a message is received on any subscribed virtual pin.
-The callback function can be defined by the user and can be used to process incoming data or execute specific actions based on the received message.
+ #### The `setCallback` function of the thingsLinker is use to set a callback function that will be executed when a message is received on any subscribed virtual pin..
+  - `Paramer required`
+    - callback: callback function

 ```cpp
 void setup()